knaaptime/seg_networks/paper/results_graphs.md

 To understand the importance of graph structure on the difference between segregation measurements we also fit a series of regression models in which the difference in segregation is a function of metropolitan network characteristics and population controls.
-Two models are presented, where the dependent variable is either the observed difference between segregation measures, or the percent difference between the two.
-Because distance computation is the only systematic difference between the Euclidean and network-based segregation measures, we can reasonably interpret the coefficients from the regression as the "effects" of different network structure on the difference between measures.
+Two models are presented, where the dependent variable $\Delta$ is either the observed difference between segregation measures, or the percent difference between the two.
+Because distance computation is the only systematic difference between the Euclidean and network-based segregation measures, we can reasonably interpret the coefficients from the regression as the "effects" of different network structure on the difference between measures, given the usual caveats about potential omitted variable bias.
 Note this does not suggest a causal interpretation of the effects of network structure on *segregation*, per se, but rather the effect of network configuration on the *calculation of the segregation index*.